thedevdojo/voyager-site/docs/1.0/Readme.md

 ## Permissions

 Voyager comes with roles and permissions out of the box.
-Each user can be asigned to a role and each role can have a set of permissions.
+Each user can be assigned to a role and each role can have a set of permissions.
 You can check for a certain permission on the user object the following way:

 ```
 $canVisitAdmin = $user->hasPermission('browse_admin');
 $canVisitAdmin = auth()->user()->hasPermission('browse_admin');
 ```

-The `hasPermission` method returns a boolean whether or not the user have a cetain permission.
+The `hasPermission` method returns a boolean whether or not the user have a certain permission.
 However you might wish to throw a forbidden exception if the user does not have a certain permission.
 This can be done using the `Voyager` facade:

 ```
 Voyager::can('browse_admin');